ModelOriented/DALEX-docs/dalex/adding-new-explanation.md

 # How to add a new explanation?

-Let's suppose there is some new explanation that is not present in current version of python `dalex`.
+Let's suppose there is some new explanation that is not present in current version of the `dalex` Python package.
 How to add such explanation to the package with preservance of compliant structure?
 This list presents general schema of adding a new functionality on an example of [VIVO](https://github.com/ModelOriented/vivo) (Variable Importance via Oscillations).
 Contents of files will be discussed later.

 1. Decide whether a new explanation is a `model_explanation` or `predict_explanation`
 2. Create a new subdirectory in `DALEX/python/dalex/dalex/<choice>/` that starts with '_' and has a self-explanatory name, i.e. `DALEX/python/dalex/dalex/predict_explanations/_vivo`